christophehurpeau/vscode-auto-restart-typescript-and-eslint/README.md

 ```

 ### 6. Verify Installation
-Open VSCode, navigate to the `Extensions` tab in the sidebar, and search for `neotan.vscode-auto-restart-typescript-eslint-servers` to ensure the extension is installed correctly.
+Open VSCode, navigate to the `Extensions` tab in the sidebar, and search for `chrp.vscode-auto-restart-typescript-eslint-servers` to ensure the extension is installed correctly.

 ### 7. Test the Extension
 You can now test the functionality of the extension within VSCode.